DHS spent $330,000 on computer system that’s been broken since 2018

 It turns out CBP’s science services directorate was aware of the network issue, but didn’t inform headquarters until 2020.

-Even after hearing about the problem, though, CBP “proceeded with renewing all licenses for non-functioning equipment,” the inspector general said.
+Even after hearing about the problem, though, CBP “proceeded with renewing all licenses for nonfunctioning equipment,” the inspector general said.

 The total cost for 2019 and 2020 was $330,629.